 The mental health, job stress levels, as well as work functioning (presenteeism, engagement, productivity) of workers is also assessed, as well as tendencies towards turnover and disability using innovative tools.
+Information on previous and likely use of workplace mental health resources is also collected.
 All responses are kept anonymous and no personality identifiable information is collected by Workreach Lab.

 Identification of Important Barriers to Help-seeking: Analyses & Reporting

-Our approach uses advanced statistical analyses and modelling to identify and prioritize psycho-behavioural barriers to help-seeking in ways that, if addressed, will increase use of workplace mental programs/benefits (or other private/public resources) in a time of need.
+Our approach uses advanced statistical analyses and modelling to identify and prioritize psycho-behavioural barriers to help-seeking in ways that, if addressed, will increase use of workplace mental programs/benefits (or other private/public resources) in a time of need, as well as help to address existing inequalities in use.
 We also determine which segments of workers at your organization are facing the most barriers to help-seeking.

 Workreach Lab offers different types of workplace assessment services that can accommodate a wide range of clients.
 Each service ranks and prioritizes the barriers to help-seeking that should be addressed by an organization, but differ in the comprehensiveness of analyses and prioritization approaches.
 For more information and for pricing inquiries: